-In my post on management models, I ask you about the power given to front-line employees.
-To stay in line with this, you have to deal with the problems on the ground, on the ground.
+In my article on business models, I ask about the power given to frontline teams.
+The principle is to deal with problems of the field, on the field.

 When the management goes on the field it clearly indicates how important it is.
 These are not just words and values displayed on a sign, it is a reality.
-In addition, the stakeholders are more comfortable in their work area.
-They control their environment and are more comfortable talking about it.
+In addition, teams are more comfortable in their work area.
+They master their environment and will exchange more easily.

-One can easily imagine the shyness of an operator or developer to talk to the director of his company.
-Especially, if the discussion is about an issue and takes place in the office of the latter.
-Both the operator and the developer will be very uncomfortable to share their reality.
+One can easily imagine the shyness of an operator or a developer to talk with the general manager of her company.
+Especially if the discussion is about a problem and takes place in an office.
+Both the operator and the developer will be very uncomfortable sharing their reality.

 Explore, experiment, test

 On the other hand, it is always easier to explain a situation or a problem by being on the spot.
-A working group or manager will save time to see on the spot to understand.
-In addition to the verbal explanation, they can see, touch, feel what we are talking about.
-Explanations and exchanges will be clearer and more productive.
+A work group or a manager will save time by going to the site to understand: in addition to the verbal explanation, they will be able to see, touch, feel, test what is being talked about.
+The explanations and exchanges will be clearer and more productive.
 We are sure to understand each other.
 Therefore we save time for the continuation of the project or the treatment of the problem.

 Finally, by talking around an equipment or a work area, creativity will be released, with the possibilities of testing and the use of the different senses.
 Remember that everyone is more sensitive to hearing, sight or touch.
 On the ground, all senses awake, everyone will make the most of his or her qualities.